Our program focuses on the core knowledge, skills, and understanding of the following topics:

 Dr. Davies has appointments in both the Department of Surgery and with The Dartmouth Institute for Health Policy and Clinical Practice.
 She is senior faculty of the VA Outcomes Group, a long-standing multidisciplinary research group at the White River Junction VA Medical Center, where she also serves as Chief of Otolaryngology.
 Her clinical practice focus areas are thyroid and parathyroid disease, cancers of the head and neck, and voice and swallowing disorders.
 She is an Associate Editor for JAMA Otolaryngology - Head and Neck Surgery, a former Fulbright Global Research Scholar, and in recognition of her cancer epidemiology research expertise has served on national and international task forces.
 Her methodologic research expertise is in cancer epidemiology, cancer screening, and the use of mixed methods research approaches for research on patient experience, healthcare delivery science and in clinical trials.
 Her current areas of funded research are 1) epidemiological modeling of thyroid cancer to understand the contribution of over diagnosis, possible new causes of disease, and the impacts of policy and guideline changes, 2) the development of informational calculators that give personalized estimates of prognosis for newly diagnosed oral cancer patients, 3) recruitment interventions to support surgical randomized trials, 4) measurement of excess mortality during the COVID pandemic due to disruptions in healthcare.

 Dr. Chen has 2 main translational research interests that aim to improve head and neck cancer treatments and outcomes by (1) utilizing electron paramagnetic resonance (EPR) oximetry to measure tumor and tissue oxygen levels directly and (2) developing paired agent imaging to aid in fluorescence-guided margin assessment for squamous cell carcinomas of the head and neck.
 She collaborates with research groups at the Dartmouth Cancer Center and the Thayer School of Engineering.
-Her clinical research interests include pediatric head and neck tumors including vascular anomalies, congenital hearing loss, and tonsillectomy techniques.
+Her clinical research interests include pediatric head and neck tumors including vascular anomalies, congenital hearing loss, and SARS-CoV-2 immunological response in adenotonsillar tissue.
 She has been a member of the American Academy of Otolaryngology-Head and Neck Surgery Pediatric Otolaryngology Education Committee since 2012 and has served as editor for the Home Study Course-Pediatric Otolaryngology Section and moderator for the FLEX XCast on Management of T+A Failures.